microsoft/ChakraCore-wiki/Label-Glossary.md

    Issue is actually related to the ES specification rather than ChakraCore itself.

+**ES Spec Changed**

+   This issue came up because the ECMAScript Spec changed and the code now needs to be updated to be compliant with the Spec.

 **External**

    Issue is not directly related to ChakraCore but has to do with a related project.